 Fascicular intraparenchymal midbrain portion: The fascicular portion of the oculomotor nerve courses ventrally from the nucleus in the dorsal midbrain tegmentum, passes through the red nucleus, and emerges from the medial aspect of the cerebral peduncle.

-Fascicular cavernous sinus portion: The next segment of the oculomotor nerve runs through the lateral wall of the cavernous sinus superiorly.
+Cavernous sinus portion: The next segment of the oculomotor nerve runs through the lateral wall of the cavernous sinus superiorly.
 It enters the cavernous sinus just above the petroclinoid ligament and inferior to the interclinoid ligament.
-Masses invading the cavernous sinus from within the sella are most likely to cause third cranial nerve dysfunction prior to involvement of the other cranial nerves in the cavernous sinus.
+Masses invading the cavernous sinus from within the sella often cause third cranial nerve dysfunction prior to involvement of the other cranial nerves in the cavernous sinus.
 This is probably because of the oculomotor nerve's close proximity to the unyielding interclinoid ligament above and the petroclinoid ligament below.

-Fascicular orbital portion: The oculomotor nerve enters the orbit through the superior orbital fissure adjacent to the fourth cranial nerve.
+Orbital portion: The oculomotor nerve enters the orbit through the superior orbital fissure adjacent to the fourth cranial nerve.
 The nerve branches into superior and inferior divisions, usually within the posterior orbit, but, occasionally, the branching occurs as far back as the cavernous sinus segment.
-The superior division innervates the levator palpebrae and the superior rectus muscles; the inferior division innervates all the other muscles, including the iris sphincter, which constricts the pupil.
+The superior division innervates the levator palpebrae and the superior rectus muscles; the inferior division innervates all the other muscles innervated by the third nerve, including the iris sphincter, which constricts the pupil.

 The pupillomotor and ciliary muscle neurons derive from the Edinger-Westphal subnucleus, which is in the midline in the most rostral and anterior part of the oculomotor nerve nucleus.
 These autonomic pathways are all ipsilateral or uncrossed.